 DITRA-HEAT combines the flexibility of loose heating cables with the ease of installation of mat systems.
 Cables can be placed wherever heat is desired, without creating height differences in the floor.
 Self-leveling compounds are not required to encapsulate the cables, significantly reducing installation time and effort compared to uncoupling membranes over other electric floor warming systems.
-DITRA-HEAT is useful even in applications where hydronic radiant-heating tubes are incorporated in gypsum concrete, as there may be times when floor warming is desirable while radiant heating is not necessary.
+DITRA-HEAT is useful even in applications where hydronic radiant-heating tubes are incorporated in gypsum underlayment, as there may be times when floor warming is desirable while radiant heating is not necessary.

-DH-G-TS-20
+DH-G-TS-22 and DHPS-G-TS-22